mcserversoft/documentation/docs/basic/panel/getting-started.md

 ---

 :::info Your connection is not private
 When you first connect to the panel, you will get a message saying "your connection is not private".
 This is due to the way MCSS handles the connection.
-Feel safe to click on "Advanced" and "connect anyways".
+Feel safe to click on "Advanced" and "connect anyways".<br/>
+To avoid seeing this warning, you can get a mcss.app subdomain by supporting the project.
+Learn more [here](https://mcss.app)
 :::